dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 Non-Separability with Simultaneous Verification, verification succeeds not only when both of the component signatures are present but also only when the verifier has verified both signatures.
-Moreover, no information is leaked to the receiver during the verification process on the possible validity/invalidity of the component signatures until both verify (or fail to verify).
+Moreover, no information is leaked to the receiver during the verification process on the possible validity of the component signatures until both verify (or verification failure may or may not be attributable to a specific component algorithm).
 This construct most closely mirrors traditional digital signatures where, assuming that the verifier does verify a signature at all, the result is either a positive verification of the full signature or a failure if the signature is not valid.
-For fused hybrid signatures, a `full signature` implies the fusion of both component algorithms, and therefore the strongest non-separability notion ensures an all-or-nothing approach to verification, regardless of adversarial action.
+For fused hybrid signatures, a `full signature` implies the fusion of both component algorithms, and therefore the strongest non-separability notion ensures an all-or-nothing approach to verification,regardless of adversarial action.
 Examples of algorithms providing this type of security can be found in [HYBRIDSIGDESIGN].

 # Artifacts {#art-spectrum}